Catch // Concept Document

 Steven sits at the small back table where the victim was re-seated.
 The lights are on.
 The plate is gone.

 "It wasn't the knife.
 It wasn't the pick.
 It wasn't even the bartender, though God knows she had reasons.
 The thing that killed our man was sitting on the table the whole time.
 Brought to him by the one person nobody suspected.
-The dessert.
+The cake.
 The hostess.
 The end."

 He closes his notepad.
 Tips his hat to the camera.
 Cigarette smoke drifts across the lens.

-/ 15 — What We Need From Ford & Shep
+/ 17 — What We Need From Ford & Shep

 The asks.